OluchiAroh/FunGen_Class/README.md

  + HiSAT2
  + Samtools
  + Gffread
+ + StringTie
+ + Subread

 For Statistical analysis, the following program was run in R

- + DeSeq2
+ + Bioconductor/DeSeq2
  + MAplot
+ + ggplot2
+ + tidyverse

  ### Inputs/Outputs ###

 Input and output files are specified in the codes using <>.
 Output of some program serve as an input file for other programs, hence attention should be paid to the last letter added to each output file name in the codes.
-Lastly, link to download files can be found in the input file section